 Guinea Pig Fact 5

 Although most other rodents have yellow incisors, the incisors of guinea pigs are normally white.
 All teeth grow continuously, so guinea pigs need chewing on the high fiber of grass hay to keep their teeth worn down.
-Hay is the majority of the guinea pig diet, but they also need some vegetables, fruit, pelleted food, and healthy treats like Hey!Berries.
+Hay is the majority of the guinea pig diet, but they also need some vegetables, fruit, pelleted food, and healthy treats.

 Guinea Pig Fact 6